Legoland Florida – tickets, prices, rides, what to expect

 LEGOLAND Florida Resort in Winter Haven is a large park with three massive sections – the Legoland Theme Park, the Water Park, and the Peppa Pig Theme Park.

-While the Theme Park and Water Park are suitable for kids up to 12 years, the Peppa Pig Park is best for kids under seven years.
+While the Theme Park and Water Park are suitable for kids up to 12 years old, Peppa Pig Park is best for kids under seven.

 Depending on your kid’s age, you can decide which part of Legoland Resort is more appropriate for your child.

-Most visitors buy the 1-day ticket and explore the Legoland Theme Park.
+Most visitors buy a 1-day ticket to explore the Legoland Theme Park.

-Visitors who have already visited Legoland opt for the 1-day ticket, which allows them to see both the Theme Park and Water Park on the same day.
+Those who have visited before often get a 1-day ticket to see both the Theme Park and Water Park.

-Tourists visiting in summer, and with time on their hands, buy the 2-day, two-park ticket and see both the Legoland Theme Park and the Water Park.
+Tourists visiting in summer, with more time, often opt for the 2-day, two-park ticket to enjoy both the Legoland Theme Park and the Water Park.

-Three-day and three park tickets are also available, which allow guests to explore the Theme Park, the Water Park, and the Peppa Ping Park – all over 14 days.
+Three-day, three-park tickets are also available, allowing guests to explore the Theme Park, Water Park, and Peppa Pig Park over 14 days.

 Find out about the different types of Legoland Florida tickets.